Women of all backgrounds are a powerful force in Canada’s innovation economy

 Who are we looking for?

-- People who identify as women who are working to commercialize a cleantech innovation with potential for global impact.
+- Woman-identifying and/or non-binary leaders who are working to commercialize a cleantech innovation with potential for global impact.

 - You are the leader of a business that is registered as a Canadian corporation.